Vestwell Adds TIAA Lifetime Income Offering

 In late August, TIAA announced a multi-year partnership with technology and consulting firm Accenture to assist in modernizing its recordkeeper platform and participant services.
 That move will see some 1,500 TIAA employees in the U.S. and India be offered jobs at Accenture, with the alternative of leaving the company.

-Vestwell, meanwhile, now has an in-plan annuity option to add to its offerings in 401(k), 403(b), individual retirement accounts, state retirement plans, 529s and ABLE accounts.
+Vestwell, meanwhile, now has an in-plan annuity option to add to its offering.
+The provider offers 401(k), 403(b), individual retirement accounts, state retirement plans, 529s, and ABLE accounts, among other services.

 In May, the recordkeeper announced an expanded partnership with JPMorganChase’s asset management arm to distribute the bank’s workplace savings platform, Everyday 401(k), via Vestwell.